-2.1.
-This report focusses on the operational targets of the Annual Plan 2019-20 Land Management Activity for SLUI, Regional and Coast, and Nursery budget activity areas.
-It also provides updates on the contract targets with Te Uru Rakau (TUR) regarding delivery of the SLUI programme.
-The annex provides a more detailed update on progress.
-SLUI - 2.2.
+- 2.3.
 The SLUI programme has entered into a new four year funding contract with TUR.
 The Hill Country Erosion Fund contract provides for over \$6.4 million in funding over four years.
-In year one the TUR contribution is \$1.734 million, the Horizons contribution \$3.677 million, and an estimated landowner contribution of \$2.390 million in cash, and \$0.428 million in-kind providing a total estimated budget of \$8.229 million. - 2.3.
+In year one the TUR contribution is \$1.734 million, the Horizons contribution \$3.677 million, and an estimated landowner contribution of \$2.390 million in cash, and \$0.428 million in-kind providing a total estimated budget of \$8.229 million. - 2.4.
 The Whole Farm Plan (WFP) programme is contracted to complete 22,500 ha of new plans plus another 1,000 ha of one off paddock maps.
-At present 43 plans covering 20,976 ha are allocated for the year.
-We are awaiting information from a further 50 farms (over 30,000 ha) who have progressed in the process of obtaining a farm plan.
-The interest in farm plans has increased following the governments release of consultation documents around freshwater management. - 2.4.
+At present 54 plans covering 24,823 ha are allocated for the year.
+We are awaiting information from a further 57 farms (over 34,000 ha) who have progressed in the process of obtaining a farm plan.
+The interest in farm plans has increased following the governments release of consultation documents around freshwater management. - 2.5.
 The environmental works programme is contracted to complete 3,440 ha of "on the ground" works.
-The programme currently has 6,601 ha of works allocated for the year (over 90% more than the target) and experience shows not all of this will be delivered within the year.
-The expanded budget for grants this year is \$2.337 million, allocation levels indicate up to \$4.230 million of grants of Ministry of Primary Industry and Horizons funding indicating that Horizons SLUI reserves will be used during the year.
-Allocation for works in this financial year have ceased and over \$700,000 of grant projects have been allocated to the next financial year.
+The programme currently has 6,459 ha of works allocated for the year and experience shows not all of this will be delivered within the year.
+The expanded budget for grants this year is \$2.337 million, allocation levels indicate up to \$4.076 million of grants of Ministry of Primary Industry and Horizons funding indicating that Horizons SLUI reserves will be used during the year.
+Allocation for works in this financial year have ceased and over \$784,000 of grant projects have been allocated to the next financial year.
 Staff are currently working through the allocated works with farmers to further establish the likelihood of completion of the individually allocated works this year.
-Regional and Coast - 2.5.
-The Regional and Coast programme is funded via general rate, it targets advice and grants for erosion control works on a one off basis largely outside of the SLUI contracted area and in funding partnership with the Whanganui River Enhancement Trust (WRET) within the Whanganui River Catchment.
-In total 175 ha of land is targeted for erosion control works.
-At this point in the year 170 ha of works have been allocated between the combined programmes, however only 32 ha allocated for the target of 75 ha for the Whanganui Catchment Strategy programme. - 2.6.
-The Industry Partnership programme proposes supporting five initiatives promoting sustainable land use and good management practice on farms within the region.
-Funding partnerships exist with the New Zealand Farm Environmental Trust and the Poplar and